 - Yavapai Geology Museum and Yavapai Point Lookout–About a mile away from the visitor center with exhibits and programs.

 - Trail of Time–Take a walk through the geological history of the Grand Canyon on this easy, paved trail.
 It will take you to Grand Canyon Village.

-- Historic Grand Canyon Village–Find the 1901 Railway Depot, Verkaamp Visitor Center for village history, Hopi House for Hopi Tribe heritage, and El Tovar which is a European-styled restaurant.
+- Historic Grand Canyon Village–Find the 1901 Railway Depot, Verkaamp Visitor Center for village history, Hopi House for Hopi Tribe heritage, and El Tovar, a European-styled restaurant.

 - Hermit Trail Overlooks–Don’t miss Monument Creek Vista, Pima Point, and Hermit’s Rest.

 For your second day, wake up early to catch a gorgeous sunrise.
 Mather Point is a good place to do this and you’ll be able to catch a shuttle there too.

 There are a couple of trails to consider depending on your hike-life goals.
 You can and should see the canyon from below the rim.
 Bright Angel Trail will take you to the floor of the canyon.
-This is a rigorous, all-day hike for which you need to be prepared.
+This is a rigorous, all-day hike for which you must be prepared.

 That means bringing plenty of water and salty snacks.
 Expect a steep trail with many switchbacks.
 Or, you can hike down part way and turn around at Indian Garden lookout for a moderate-to-hard 9-mile round trip hike.